keleshev/keleshev.com/composable-error-handling-in-ocaml.md

   Validation.perform tree
 ```

-Then not only this will work, but the type of such function will be:
+Then not only will this work, but the type of such a function will be:

 ```ocaml
 val parse_and_validate : string -> (tree, [>